MaxiGarcia13/vagrant-docker-engine/README.md

 Add in your .bashrc or .zshrc

+Configure Docker CLI to use the Vagrant VM

 ```
 export DOCKER_HOST=ssh://vagrant@127.0.0.1:2222
 ```

-Add the Vagrant ssh key to the host known keys and configure Docker CLI to use the Vagrant VM.
+Add the Vagrant ssh key to the host known keys.

 ```
 ssh-add --apple-use-keychain ~/.vagrant/machines/default/virtualbox/private_key